 GILBERTSVILLE

 The Village’s population, at any given time, is about four hundred residents.
-Gilbertsville has the unique distinction of being the only village to be recorded on the National Register of Historic Places as of May 1983.
+Gilbertsville has the unique distinction of being the only village listed on the National Register of Historic Places as of May 1983.

-I had the pleasure of speaking with Leigh C. Eckmair, Archivist and Municipal Historian of Gilbertsville about the history of the village and the surrounding area.
-Our conversation was wide-ranging from the Native Americans that lived in the region to the settlers that developed the region, and Leigh told me that “She was born to be a historian.”
+I had the pleasure of speaking with Leigh C. Eckmair, Archivist and Municipal Historian of Gilbertsville, about the history of the village and the surrounding area.
+Our conversation was wide-ranging, from the Native Americans who lived in the region to the settlers who developed it, and Leigh told me, “She was born to be a historian.”

 Location, Location, Location